andersganander/record_store/README.md

 ## Features
 - ### Navigation

-    - The fully responsive navigation bar
+    - The responsive navigation bar contains links to Home, Records, Events and Contact Pages.
+    - The current page is marked in the navigation bar with a different color.
+    - External pages are opened in a new tab so that user won't be confused.
+    - The text on the landing page also contain links to the other pages to make the user aware of what he/she can expect to find on the site.

 ![Nav bar image](docs/readme_images/nav-bar.png)

-- ### The Landing Page Image
+- ### The Landing Page
     - The landing page...

 ![Landing page image](docs/readme_images/landing-page.png)